ymlai87416/CarND-Vehicle-Detection/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-The function `find_car` in the 8th code block of the IPython notebook `CarND-Vehical-Detection.ipynb` implemented a sliding window search.
-This function take the following parameters:
+The function `find_car` in the 8th code block of the IPython notebook `CarND-Vehicle-Detection.ipynb` implemented a sliding window search.
+This function takes the following parameters:
 * img: Image
 * color_space: color space used in extracting features
 * ystart, ystop: the start and the end of y pos for searching cars